EdgarLozano185519/100-Days-of-Python/r1-log.md

 The second app is a simple blogging application.
 The application will retrieve certain fake blog data, and populate a page with blog entry and "Read" links to click on.
 The links take you to a page with the full text for that blog.
 ### R1D55
 Today's program is a remastered version of the blog I did yesterday.
 In today's blog site, I added a header and footer pages that can be included in nearly all pages to generate consistent pages.
 It also uses Bootstrap, a popular styling library.
+### R1D56
+Today I updated the contact form from yesterday's blog.
+Now, it actually does send an email when the form is submitted.
+How fun!

+I also zipped up both today's and yesterday's project to conserve some space.